SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## C

+- [socketsupply/socket](https://github.com/socketsupply/socket) - The simplest way to build native desktop & mobile apps for any OS using your favorite frontend libraries.
+Apps can even communicate directly with Modern P2P, no cloud required!
 - [apache/age](https://github.com/apache/age) - Graph database optimized for fast analysis and real-time data processing.
 It is provided as an extension to PostgreSQL.
 - [pikasTech/PikaPython](https://github.com/pikasTech/PikaPython) - An ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
 It is ready to use out of the box without any configuration required and easy to extend with C. Similar proje
 - [cboxdoerfer/fsearch](https://github.com/cboxdoerfer/fsearch) - A fast file search utility for Unix-like systems based on GTK3